paulremo/NRPMHandbook/02_NRPMHandbook/methodologies/handbook/reliability_prediction_taxonomy_handbook_coverage.md

   * *Micro meteorite impacts*
   * *Space debris impacts*

-Failures due to cumulated extrinsic effects are (by convention) classified as Wear-out failures, see {numref}`methodo_4_3_3` above.
+Failures due to cumulated extrinsic effects are (by convention) classified as {term}`Wear-out failures <Wear-out failure>`, see {numref}`methodo_4_3_3` above.
 Thus, failures due to the following stresses only need to be considered when wear-out predictions become relevant, e.g. to support decision-making on possible satellite life time extensions:

 * Wear-out due to extrinsic effects
   * *Single atomic oxygen*